-A candidate has to write minimum 250 words.
+A candidate has to write a minimum of 250 words.
 Anything less than 250 words will attract a penalty.

-- Write more than 150 words for Task 1 and more than 250 words for Task 2.
+- Write more than 150 words for IELTS Writing Task 1 and more than 250 words for IELTS Writing Task 2.
 If you write less than the prescribed word limit, you will be penalized

 - Do not count the number of words instead count the lines and get an estimate of the word count